-- As part of the EMP, a noise reduction plan will be established and communicated to the contractors prior to construction; - A plan for handling soil and construction materials for the site will be developed (i.e. excavated soil will be stockpiled and covered in defined areas or removed from site to a predetermined location) with an intent to minimize soil stockpiled at the site.
+- Noise reduction requirements will be specified in the design documents. - A plan for handling soil and construction materials for the site will be developed (i.e. excavated soil will be stockpiled and covered in defined areas or removed from site to a predetermined location) with an intent to minimize soil stockpiled at the site.